 After medical detox, many of our clients choose to enter a residential (or inpatient) drug treatment program.
 Residential treatment for prescription drug abuse typically lasts around four weeks, but some clients may need more or less time to reach their recovery goals.
 During residential treatment, clients are assessed by professional counselors and physicians to determine their needs and participate in a range of therapeutic activities.
 At NorthStar Transitions, this includes individual and group counseling sessions, proven psychotherapies, holistic therapies, relapse prevention training, recreational therapies and more.
 Because many people experience post-acute withdrawal syndrome (PAWS) during their recovery, we also continue to monitor clients closely and provide additional support as needed to effectively manage any lingering symptoms that may interfere with the healing process.

 After completing a residential program for prescription drug addiction, many clients step down into day treatment, also known as a partial hospitalization program (PHP).
 Day treatment programming typically occurs during the weekdays for up to six hours a day (30 hours per week) and consists of ongoing individual and group therapy sessions.
 Clients in day treatment will also meet with their psychiatrist regularly to monitor PAWS symptoms and address any other issues that may arise.
-Day treatment usually lasts for about four weeks, and clients in this level of care can choose to live at their own residence or in a sober living home.
+Day treatment usually lasts for about four weeks.

 After day treatment, the next recommended level of care is an intensive outpatient program (IOP).
 While enrolled in IOP, clients continue to participate in group therapy for three hours a day at least three times a week (nine hours total) and may see their individual therapist or psychiatrist as needed for additional support.
-Clients at the IOP level of care may also choose to live at home or in a sober living environment.
+Clients at the IOP level of care can continue living at home while in treatment and maintain their daily responsibilities.

 At NorthStar Transitions, we recommend that all clients step down into lower levels of care as they progress through the recovery process.
 Healing from addiction takes time, and along the way, individuals may encounter challenges, setbacks and temptations that could derail their progress without the ongoing support that these programs provide.
 Our experienced and compassionate addiction specialists are prepared to offer each client highly individualized care throughout each stage of recovery to help them achieve lifelong sobriety without relapse.